ninotreve/XGMRES.jl/docs/src/xgmres.md

 it is not pertinent to make a distinction between different floating point arithmetics.
 Similarly, we do not add subscript to a variable in those cases.

-Finally, in some parts of the code we refer to variables explicitely stored in `Float64` or `Float128` (through the [Quadmath](https://github.com/JuliaMath/Quadmath.jl) package).
+Finally, in some parts of the code we refer to variables explicitly stored in `Float64` or `Float128` (through the [Quadmath](https://github.com/JuliaMath/Quadmath.jl) package).
 For those cases we use the following subscripts.